logv/snorkel/README.md

 Using [sybil](https://github.com/logv/sybil) as a backend, snorkel can support querying datasets with tens of millions of samples in realtime.

-snorkel.lite is a re-implementation of snorkel in python, to read more about why we moved to python from nodejs, [see the motivation docs](https://github.com/logv/snorkel/blob/slite/docs/MOTIVATION.md)
+snorkel-lite is a re-implementation of snorkel in python, to read more about why we moved to python from nodejs, [see the motivation docs](https://github.com/logv/snorkel/blob/slite/docs/MOTIVATION.md)

-### status
+### Status

 **Feb 2019**

-snorkel.lite is now in Alpha status.
+snorkel-lite is now in Alpha status.
 All but one view (map view) has been ported over from snorkel, data ingestion works and grafana endpoints are compatible.
-I have switched over from using the original snorkel to using snorkel.lite since November of 2018.
+I have switched over from using the original snorkel to using snorkel-lite since November of 2018.

 **Sept.
 2018**

 Development has started on porting snorkel to python.

-### installation
+### Installation

 #### Deployment